Going from being one of the team to promoted to manager of the team can be fraught with pitfalls, but not if you go in with your eyes open.

 Have fun with the team and don’t underestimate the value of spending time together outside of work, but always keep in mind that you are their manager and leader.
 It’s now down to you to be the role model, rather than risk your inappropriate behaviour being used as a defence when you come to address theirs.

-If you're a new manager, put some time aside for your development and check-in with our resources on...
+If you're a new manager, put some time aside for your development and check-in with these resources on...

 Identify your quick wins